 How does a CTS differ from building unit plans or group title plans?

-A CTS allows for both land and building subdivision to occur on a single scheme whereas building unit (BUP) and group title plans (GTP) are separate.
+A CTS allows for both land and building subdivision to occur on a single scheme, whereas building unit plans (BUP) and group title plans (GTP) are separate.

 What search criteria should I use?

 Can I use a wildcard to search for a CTS?

 Yes, you can use the wildcard ‘%’ when searching on a building name.
 Enter at least the first three characters of the building name before the wildcard.